 Please check the meeting agenda

-Registration is not required for statutory public meetings about development applications such as Zoning Bylaw and Official Plan amendments.
+Registration is not required to participate in statutory public meetings about development applications such as Zoning Bylaw and Official Plan amendments.
 These items are noted on City Council agendas as ‘public meetings to hear applications under sections 17, 34 and 51 of the Planning Act’.

-How to register to speak during a meeting or send written comments
+How to register to speak at a meeting

 City Clerk’s Office